0fd4205c1c/0fd4205c1c.github.io/index.md

 *Comment on this*

 - **They share a bed at F1nn5ter's house whenever Meowrizas comes over.**
   - There is a couch downstairs, but it is not used by Meowriza.
-It is too small for her [^n] and usually filled with stuff.
+It is too small for her [^note] and usually filled with stuff.

-  - Meowriza has an own room in F1n5ters house, fully equipped with a desk and but it doesn't have a bed.[^n]
+  - Meowriza has an own room in F1n5ters house, fully equipped with a desk and but it doesn't have a bed.[^note]

   - F1nn5ter has said that she sleeps upstairs.
 The only bedroom upstairs is his.
     >*"aaaaaaaaaaaa"*